jessebmiller/rust-in-the-canyon/test-doc.md

 to let things cool off a bit.
 You might even want to do that after some freeplay too.
 You can take downtime whenever they want.

-Whenever you go into downtime, the GM deals a hand.
-Anyone whose stress stack is higher than that hand may move that hand's number of chips from their stress stack into their character stack.
-Everyone else may move 10.

 ### Downtime Moves

 When you stop to **Get Metical Attention**: